kamax-matrix/mxisd/docs/features/authentication.md

 ## Advanced Authentication
-The Authentication feature offers users to login to your Homeserver by using their third party identifier (3PID) registered in your Identity store.
+The Authentication feature allows users to login to their Homeserver by using their 3PIDs registered in an available Identity store.

 This is performed by intercepting the Homeserver endpoint `/_matrix/client/r0/login` as depicted below: